kdowsett13/4180_Final_Project/README.md

 ### The code requirements are:

 * The Robot should follow a predetermined path.
-* We should be able to scan QR codes and determine a path.
+* We should be able to scan QR codes and interpret them to determine the next action.
 * The Robot should avoid obstacles.
-* Perform cool audio and lights.
+* Emit festive audio and blink lights when QR codes are read successfully.

 ### Parts used:

-1. Raspberry pi 3
+1. Raspberry Pi 3
-2. Sonar
+2. Sonar (ultrasonic rangefinder)
-3. Pi camera
+3. Pi camera V2
-4. Google cloud
+4. Google Cloud
 5. RGB LED
-6. H-bridge
+6. H-bridge Motor Driver
-7. Power Pack
+7. Power Pack (4x AA)
-8. 2x DC motors
+8. DC motors (2x)
+9. Speaker w/ 2N3904 NPN Amp

 ####